 LCD burn-in is technically hard to fix.
 Instead, here are some tips on how to remove image persistence on LCD screens and prevent permanent LCD burn in effect:

-4 Tips on How to Fix and Prevent LCD Screen Burn In
+More Tips: Fix and Prevent LCD Screen Burn In

 - Enable “Pixel Shifting” function on your monitor or display.
 Most of AG Neovo monitors have a built-in Anti-Burn-in, which allows varying pixel usage by activating the pixel to move at regular intervals.
 If not enabled automatically, you can manually turn it on and try to alleviate any image retention problems.